 In today’s business world, time and resources move at a breakneck speed, especially in enterprise learning.
 Employers have prioritized staying current in industry trends, often resulting in ineffective training.
 Keeping your employees abreast of new initiatives via long emails or dry e-learning is often not enough and can disconnect your employees from the material.
 To effectively train your employees, they must be engaged in a way that allows them to learn in a manner that best suits them.
 The flipped classroom model has the potential to solve these issues and captivate employees.

 In the financial sector, this flipped classroom model could look like a trainer creating and assigning mock loans in the loan management software to new hires.
-The new hires would then get the opportunity to go through the loan authorization process first hand, instead of just hearing about the process from the trainer.
-It could also look like a manager giving a new technical writer free reign to compose their own draft of a Desktop Procedure document.
-In the end, the flipped classroom model requires more active in the learning process.
+The new hires would then get the opportunity to go through the loan authorization process firsthand, instead of just hearing about the process from the trainer.
+It could also look like a manager giving a new technical writer free rein to compose their own draft of a Desktop Procedure document.
+In the end, the flipped classroom model requires more activity in the learning process.

 The traditional learning model of a lecture serves as little more than a brain dump.
 The instructor stands in front of a classroom and gives the lesson.
 The limited time left over once the lecture is over is devoted to discussion.
 This method relegates practice to outside the classroom environment.
 As a result, your employees may leave feeling ill-prepared for the practical application of their training.
 The key to effective training is engaging your employees in a way that allows them to learn in a manner that best suits them.

-The Flipped Classroom Model can be useful in engaging your employees on a higher level.
-It allows them to learn at their speed while promoting collaboration.
+The flipped classroom model can be useful in engaging your employees on a higher level.
+It allows them to learn at their own speed while promoting collaboration.
 The lecture portion of the model takes place outside the classroom, and often online.
 This model enables the learner to consume the information in a manner most comfortable to them.
 When the learner gets to the classroom, they already have been exposed to the material.
 The instructor focuses on facilitating discussion and collaboration.
 Additionally, the model allows learners to practice the new tool or process.
 The learners leave the session with more confidence and better retention.

 Traditional methods often don’t allow the learner to digest content in a manner that most suits them.
 This shortcoming can not only lead to a lack of confidence in future training initiatives but also poor overall engagement.
 A lack of confidence may also cause problems in the adoption of the new process or tool, such as employees who make mistakes because they do not understand how to do parts of their job.
 Learning deficiencies can create setbacks that your business can ill afford.

-In contrast, when a learner can figure out how to do a task first hand, they have more investment in their learning journey and may be further incentivized to retain the new information.
+When a learner can figure out how to do a task firsthand, they have more investment in their learning journey and may be further incentivized to retain the new information.
 A flipped classroom model empowers learners.
 Learners can choose the direction a course moves in.
 By speaking up and making it clear to the trainer what areas they feel comfortable in, and what areas they are confused about or need more instruction in, a trainer can better customize the training session to suit their audience and make the session more effective.
 Active learning leads to confident employees and exceptional client relationships.